Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_connecting.md

 Select mode 5 in the M558 command.
 The signal should not need to be inverted.

+>**Caution!** Make quite sure that you connect the sensor output to the IN pin on the Z probe connector.
+There are 2 versions of the Duet WiFi wiring diagram, and one has the connector reversed with respect to the other.
+Make sure that the diagram you are using is for the 1.04 revision of the Duet. **Connecting the sensor output to the +3.3V pin by mistake will destroy the Duet!** Due to the risk of mis-connection, we recommend the wiring method described earlier instead, using two 10K resistors.
+{.is-warning}

 > Note: on the **Duet 2 Maestro** and on **Duet 2 WiFi/Ethernet revision 1.04 or later**, you can instead connect the output of the sensor directly to the IN pin of the Z probe connector because the IN pin is 30V-tolerant.
 You must still connect a pulldown resistor between IN and GND of the Z probe connector.
-10Kohms is a suitable value. **Caution!
-Make quite sure that you connect the sensor output to the IN pin on the Z probe connector.
-There are 2 versions of the Duet WiFi wiring diagram, and one has the connector reversed with respect to the other.
-Make sure that the diagram you are using is for the 1.04 revision of the Duet.
-Connecting the sensor output to the +3.3V pin by mistake will destroy the Duet!** Due to the risk of mis-connection, we recommend the wiring method described earlier instead, using two 10K resistors.
-{.is-warning}
+10Kohms is a suitable value.{.is-info}

 ## BLTouch